-A city in the southwestern part of Alabama, located at the mouth of the Mobile River and at the head of Mobile Bay.
+A city in the southwestern part of the state of Alabama, located at the mouth of the Mobile River and at the head of Mobile Bay.

-The second Mobile, a passenger liner built as Cleveland in 1908 by Blohm and Voss, Hamburg, Germany, was operated by Hamburg‑Amerika Lines between Germany and the United States until the outbreak of World War I; held at the Isle of Wight throughout the war; taken over by the Allied Maritime Council and assigned to the United States after the Armistice, 11 November 1918; and commissioned 26 March 1919, Comdr.
-F. Rorschbach in command.
+The twin-screw passenger liner Cleveland was completed in 1908 at Hamburg, Germany, by Blohm and Voss, for the Hamburg‑America Line, and operated between Germany and the United States until the outbreak of World War I. Held at the Isle of Wight throughout the war; she was taken over by the Allied Maritime Council.
+Allocated to the United States after the Armistice of 11 November 1918; she was given the identification number (Id.No) 4030, and was commissioned on 26 March 1919, Cmdr.
+Frank Rorschach in command.

-Operated by the Cruiser‑Transport Force, Cleveland departed Cowes Roads, Isle of Wight, 27 March 1919 and sailed to Liverpool where her name was changed to Mobile 29 March, and she was fitted out as a troop transport.
-On 6 April she sailed for Brest, France, to embark her first contingent of troops bound for Hoboken, N.J.
-In nine transatlantic crossings, ending 3 September at Hoboken, she carried 21,073 men from, and 22 passengers to, Europe.
+Assigned to the Cruiser‑Transport Force, Cleveland departed Cowes Roads, Isle of Wight, on 27 March 1919, and sailed to Liverpool where, due to the presence on the Navy Register of Cleveland (Cruiser No. 19), her name was changed to Mobile on 29 March, and she was fitted out as a troop transport.
+On 6 April, she sailed for Brest, France, to embark her first contingent of troops bound for Hoboken, N.J.
+In nine transatlantic crossings, a cycle that ended on 3 September at Hoboken, she carried 21,073 men from, and 22 passengers to, Europe.